MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/manage-data-compliance.md

 ## Data retention

 You can control whether deleted messages and files stored in Viva Engage are retained and available in data exports.

-If a network is in Archive Mode, any content that is deleted by the user will be removed from the front end but retained by the system for the life of the network.
-For networks in Delete mode, content that is deleted will be removed after 30 days at which point it will no longer be recoverable.
+Networks in Archive Mode retain all content for the life of that network.
+This is true even if users delete content; the content is only removed from the front end.
+Networks in Delete mode remove content after 30 days after it's been deleted.
+At that point, the content is not recoverable.

  **Set whether to retain deleted messages and files stored in Viva Engage**